Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 Click on the **PuTTY Launcher** icon.

-The first time you do this you will be prompted by a “**Protocol Handler Failed to Launch**” message – select the type of launcher you need and **Run** the .msi file.
+The first time you do this you will be prompted by a "**Protocol Handler Failed to Launch**" message – select the type of launcher you need and **Run** the .msi file.
 Secret Server will download a very small process called a Protocol Handler that helps facilitate the connection between your machine and the endpoint.

 ![A screenshot of a cell phone Description generated with very high confidence](images/0ea41fa5057305dc61d39c282ee5d937.jpg)

-Once downloaded, close out the “Failed to Launch” window and *refresh your browser page*.
+Once downloaded, close out the "Failed to Launch" window and *refresh your browser page*.

 Click on the launcher icon on the secret (and provide the machine name if